 The Bottom Line

 Roof replacements are a costly investment to keep your home protected.
 This is why you do not want any additional damage to your property that can add to the repair cost.
 An investment such as this should be done with mitigation in the risks to your property’s value and structure.
 So, before getting started communicate your concerns to your contractor.
 Having the conversation of the protection procedures as part of the roof replacement process is an indication of a skillful and professional roofing contractor.
+To understand the rest of the roofing process, check out our article, "The 9 Step Process to Your Roof Replacement."
 With all your research done and out of the way, you should now be ready to sit back and have your lovely new roof installed without worrying about any other property damage happening.
 We hope you will enjoy your beautiful new roof for many years to come!